dcasasor/rk4/README.md

-# rk4
+# Runge-Kutta 4 in Python

 Runge Kutta Method of 4th order to integrate ODE equations written as a first order system.
-The method was tested on three case studies: i) y' = -2*y, ii) Simple pendulum ODE I, iii) Harmonic Oscilator ODE's system
+The method has been tested on three cases:

+1. y' = -2 y
+2. Simple pendulum ODE,
+3. Harmonic Oscilator ODEs system.

-This code is intended to get familiar with Python language, and its accuracy or robustness is not proven sufficiently.
-Use it under your own risk.
+The purpose of this code is to get familiar with programming in Python, and its accuracy or robustness is not proven sufficiently.